Nithish23/M1_Gaming_Hangman/Miniproject_Hangman/5_Report/readme.md

 ## Non Functional Requirements :

-Operating Constraints 1.
-The program requires the JRE v1.4 with Swing from Sun Microsystems.
+1. The program requires the JRE v1.4 with Swing from Sun Microsystems.
 Platform constraints 1.
 The program requires a 486 or higher processor with 16 Megabytes of RAM and 5 Megabytes of available hard drive space.
 Modifiability 1.
 If it is desired to change the number of turns in a